 Section No. Item Directives 1.0 Summary of Non-Compliances This section provides for a brief description of the non-compliances noted in the month reported and the remedial action(s) taken, if any.
 2.0 Status of Non-Compliances Reported Earlier This section provides for the status of the remedial action(s) on the non-compliances reported in the previous Standard Compliance Report.
 3.0 Status of Compliance with the conditions imposed by the Exchange and the Commission This section provides for the status of compliance with the terms and conditions imposed by the Exchange and/or the Commission on the Participating Organisation arising from its operations as a Participating Organisation and where the compliance is required on a continuing basis.
 For example, the status of compliance with the terms and conditions imposed pursuant to the readiness audit conducted for establishment of its office(s) and applications made under these Rules for approvals or waivers.
 4.0 Matters to be highlighted to the Exchange This section is optional.
 Participating Organisation may wish to highlight to the Exchange general matters in relation to compliance other than breaches of the Rules and Directives or otherwise with a view of improving the standard of compliance and regulations.
 For example, areas in these Rules or Directives that lack clarity or require enhancements.
 5.0 Report on general compliance level of Participating Organisation This section is for the Head of Compliance to provide his opinion or make an assessment of the general compliance level of the Participating Organisation for the month.
-6.0 to 15.0 Detailed Report These sections prescribe the 'mandatory areas' where Participating Organisation has to expressly state whether the requirements stated have been complied with or not.
-This is to ensure that the Participating Organisation's level of compliance with the Securities Laws, these Rules and Directives in relation to the "mandatory areas" are fully disclosed to its Board of Directors and the Exchange.
-16.0 Reporting in relation to non-compliance by the Participating Organisation with the areas in the Securities Laws, these Rules and Directives other than the areas itemised in sections 5.0 to 15.0.
-Participating Organisation must add section 16.0 to the Standard Compliance Report for the purpose of reporting the above non-compliances.
-Where the areas involved in the above reporting are varied and many, Participating Organisation may add more section numbers after section 16.0 for ease of reporting.
+6.0 to 17.0 Detailed Report These sections prescribe the 'mandatory areas' where Participating Organisation has to expressly state whether the requirements stated have been complied with or not.
+This is to ensure that the Participating Organisation's level of compliance with the Regulatory Framework in relation to the

+"mandatory areas" are fully disclosed to its Board of Directors and the Exchange.
+18.0 Reporting in relation to non-compliance by the Participating Organisation with the areas in the Regulatory Framework other than the areas itemised in sections 5.0 to 17.0 is only required if there is a non-compliance with the same.
+Participating Organisation is to include section 18.0 to the Standard Compliance Report for the purpose of reporting the above non- compliances.
+Where the areas involved in the said report are varied and many, Participating Organisation may add more section numbers after section 18.0 for ease of reporting.